biddisco/pycicle/README.md

 The HPX project runs a tool called `inspect` on the code (similar to clang-format/style checks etc) to ensure that `#includes` are set correctly and basic format checks pass.
 Currently this is hardcoded into the ctest script as a prebuild step to do an extra configure and submit step to a different dashboard track.
-This needs to be cleaned up a bit to make pycicle portable to other projects.
+If you use pycicle to test non HPX projects, the inspect step will be skipped - at some point the scripts will be updated to allow a custom tool per project to be run.

 ## Docs
 Not yet implemented, but adding a doc build step to `pycicle.py` or the ctest scripts should be straightforward.